BenLin00/BenLin00.github.io/_pages/portfolio.md

 <!-- insert demo here -->

 <br>
 Practically speaking, this is a seamless integration of increased social interaction of users on the platform.
-It may also encourage potential customers to become Spotify users as another way to casually connect with friends.
+Enhanced social functions may also appeal to customers as a way to casually connect with friends.

 <h6> USE CASES </h6>
-Often times, social gatherings are associated with actively playing music.
+Social gatherings are often accompanied by music.
 Multiple people wish to queue-up song requests at events.
 However, this requires crowding around a single device, or utilizing Spotify's beta Group Sessions, where users can only override the currently playing song at max 5 users.

 <br> Personas
 <br>